Phonak Cognitive Well-Being

 Phonak encourages a shift in the narrative from focusing solely on audibility to emphasizing the holistic benefits of hearing care, with a particular focus on the relationship between hearing health and cognitive health.
 Hearing care professionals play a vital role to enable clients to understand the link between hearing, cognitive health and overall well-being.

-Cognition news & research
+Cognition news

 Hearing care professionals are intimately familiar with the challenges clients face with hearing loss.
 However, the potential impact of untreated hearing loss extends beyond communication difficulties, reaching into the realm of cognitive health.
-Recent research provides more evidence on the association between hearing loss and an increased risk of cognitive decline, particularly in older adults.
-The research landscape is constantly evolving, with more studies shedding light on the connection between hearing loss and cognition.
+The Enhancing Cognitive Health with Hearing Optimization (ECHHO) program aims to equip hearing care professionals with resources to better integrate the topic of cognitive health and social engagement into their discussions with clients.

 Phonak supports research and innovation in hearing healthcare.
 We are committed to driving evidence in the field of holistic hearing care and healthy aging.

-Two recent studies, ACHIEVE (Aging and Cognitive Health Evaluation in Elders) and ENHANCE (Evaluation of Hearing Aids and Cognitive Effects) incorporate longitudinal observations, best practice audiological management, randomized control hearing interventions, and comprehensive cognitive assessments to provide more insight into the relationship between hearing loss and cognition.
+Two recent studies, ACHIEVE (Aging and Cognitive Health Evaluation in Elders) and ENHANCE (Evaluation of Hearing Aids and Cognitive Effects) incorporate longitudinal observations, best practice audiological management, randomized control hearing interventions and comprehensive cognitive assessments to provide more insight into the relationship between hearing loss and cognition.

 Both studies were supported by Sonova’s research program and an in-kind donation of Phonak hearing aids.